rasz77/rasz77/README.md

-Hi, I'm Rashika - A Computer Science student at SUNY Oswego.
+# Hey there! 👋

-# 💫 About Me:
+I’m Rashika Simkhada, a Computer Science student at SUNY Oswego.
+Right now, I’m diving deep into strengthening my C.S. foundations and playing around with cool data analysis tools.
+Always up for teaming up on fun side projects — so if you’ve got an idea, let’s make it happen!
+Reach out and let’s build something awesome together.
-🔭 I’m taking CS50, Harvard’s online CS course, to build a stronger foundation, and exploring data analysis tools alongside it.<br>👯 Looking to collaborate on building fun side projects.<br>🤝 Would love help deploying my Family Tree project from last semester and getting it live.<br>⚡ Fun fact:  I’m a professional “cry-then-code” learner.
+<br>⚡ Fun fact:  I’m a professional “cry-then-code” learner.

 ## 🌐 Socials: